 - Delta wave.

-- With high degree of pre-excitation: QRS complex similar to that in Bundle Branch Blocks and alterations of repolarization.
+- With high degree of pre-excitation, the QRS complex is similar to a bundle branch blocks pattern and alterations of repolarization may be observed.

-Wolff-Parkinson-White: Shorten PR interval (blue) and widened QRS complex due to Delta wave (red)
+Wolff-Parkinson-White: shorten PR interval (blue) and widened QRS complex due to delta wave (red arrow)

 Variability of the Electrocardiogram in Wolff-Parkinson-White Syndrome